annadoesscience/annadoesscience.github.io/_projects/pets.md

 category: Side Projects
 ---

 A short and fun exploratory project!
-It is being conducted opportunistically while conducting the Social Topics project. :)
+It is being conducted opportunistically while conducting the <a href="https://szala.org/projects/soctop/">Social Topics project</a>. :)

 The basic idea is that various demographic cohorts differ when it comes to how much they talk about pets.
 I am curious if the Spokes database (Pęzik, <a href="https://ep.liu.se/ecp/116/009/ecp15116009.pdf">2014</a>) would be enough to draw any meaningful conclusions about those conversations.